hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 1. Actually finding time to work on it and feeling like progress is so slow is kind of a bummer
 2. The valleys you go through when you doubt your idea and worry that all the effort you've put in is a bummer
 3. As you do more market research and start finding that there are other things out there that are similar to your idea, and you start feeling like a bit of a fraud, it's kind of a bummer
+4. I thought it would be more fun to join a coworking space, but working there on nights and evenings, it was always empty and a little lonesome

 ## why I stopped working on this